ShivaGadapa/Low_Level_Design/README.md

 # Low_Level_Design
-The Repository is soley for the giving users knowledge to makes user to design
+The Repository is solely for the helping users knowledge to makes users to design
 systems in more Reliable, Scalable & Robust manner
 1) Handling Edge Conditions
 2) Low Level System Design Scenario's